Covid-19 At-Home Tests: Types, Cost, and Effectiveness

 If you get a positive result, the testing company will likely reach out and have you talk to contact tracers and report your case to the health department.
 This will register your case with the state and then you’ll receive guidance on what to do moving forward.
 The process is meant to warn those you’ve come in contact with who may be contagious.

 After that, you should self-isolate.
 How long?
 It depends on “whether you are transmitting the virus or not—and that’s complicated,” says Déry.
 “There’s a fair number of studies that indicate (you are no longer contagious) about 10 days after your symptoms start.
 It’s made even more complicated with asymptomatic people (because) they do not have a starting point.
 The date you are taking the test is the start.”
-(Here’s the difference between quarantine and isolation.)
+(Here’s more on how long you can test positive for Covid-19 after infection.)

 Most importantly, he adds, if you are suffering from any severe symptoms, such as “trouble breathing, persistent pain or pressure in the chest, new confusion, the inability to wake or stay awake, or bluish lips or face,” seek immediate medical care.